My Shure wireless system works great in the United States. Can I use it in other countries?

 Why?
 I am just an innocent musician!

 Each country has unique regulations regarding the wireless transmission of signals and these regulations are drafted, implemented, and modified by each country's government, not by an international organization.
-These regulations apply to TV signals, AM and FM radio signals, two-way radio communication, and even your Shure wireless system.
+These regulations apply to TV signals, AM and FM radio signals, two-way radio communication, and even your Shure wireless system, be it a wireless mic or a wireless in-ear monitor.
 Violations of these regulations, no matter how insignificant, are taken quite seriously by the government agencies that enforce them.

 Other countries have similar agencies and within each country's borders these agencies decide how to employ the frequency bands.
 In certain Middle Eastern countries, the VHF frequency band for U.S. TV channel 7 (174 - 180 MHz) is set aside for military communications.
 So, a wireless microphone in this frequency band that operates legally in the U.S. would not be warmly welcomed in any of these Middle Eastern countries.
 In Japan, all VHF wireless microphones are illegal.